Estimated reading time: 6 minutes

 The only bakery I loved at the 4th of July carnival was selling pastries with stars and stripes.
 Others were just un-pastry-otic.

-The morning started as usual; work work work!
+The morning started as usual: work, work, work!
 Mary worked inside, and I tackled the garage.
-MAry has everything so organized the packers and movers will have it easy!
-The garage will be a challenge; more gets moved into the Casa Valencia garage and then dispersed for sorted through during the following week.
+Mary has everything so organized that the packers and movers will have it easy!
+The garage will be a challenge; more gets moved into the Casa Valencia garage and then dispersed for sorting through during the following week.

-I had to get on the ladder to change a lightbulb in the garage this afternoon.
-You could say it was the high light of my day.
+This afternoon, I had to climb the ladder to change a lightbulb in the garage.
+It was the highlight of my day.

 Mary did a yeoman’s job sorting through everything; it is now manageable!